 Checking gauge is not necessary to learn this stitch.
 It’s important to check gauge when working patterns, especially for fitted items.

-To start a row with a different number of treble crochet stitches than shown here, use any number.
-Make note that for these instructions the first 3 chains will be skipped.
+To start with a different number of treble crochet stitches than shown here, use any number for your foundation chain.
+Make note that for these instructions the first 3 chain stitches will be skipped.

 So if you want 12 treble crochet stitches, then chain 15.
 If you want 19 stitches, then chain 22.